Moist, sweet, delicious, and totally satisfying, this Apple Cake needs no further embellishment. Just make, bake, slice and enjoy.

 Oil is used rather than butter which contributes to its moistness and shelf life, should it last longer than a day or two.

-Four eggs are whipped for 5 minutes with the sugar until it’s nice and thick.
+Four eggs are whipped for five minutes with the sugar until it’s nice and thick.

 Both white and brown sugars are used to create a tender sweet cake.
 Although both sugars contribute to a tender cake, the molasses in the brown adds a caramel flavor.